 What Are the Stages of Cat Pregnancy?

-During the first few weeks the fertilised eggs are implanting in your cat’s womb.
-You’re unlikely to notice any signs of pregnancy at this early stage.
-Between weeks 3 and 6 of the cat pregnancy period the developing embryos are growing and turning into kittens.
-From week 6 to week 9/10 the kittens continue to grow, and your cat’s body prepares for giving birth.
+Between weeks 3 and 6 of the cat pregnancy period, the developing embryos are growing and turning into kittens.
+From week 6 to week 9 or 10, the kittens continue to grow, and your cat's body prepares for giving birth.

 How Can I Prepare for Cat Labour?

-In the last weeks of cat pregnancy, it’s important to prepare a kittening area or nesting box.
+In the last weeks of a cat's pregnancy, it's important to prepare a kittening area or nesting box.
 The area should be quiet, private, warm, and clean so your cat feels safe and relaxed there.
-A cardboard box lined with clean sheets/blankets can make a good “nest”.
-Your cat will need water, but make sure it's raised off the ground, so that kittens cannot fall into it.

 When Should I Call a Vet About My Cat’s Pregnancy?